ersanchez/notes/zfs.md

 #### Create a Mirrored Pool

 Note, by default the new pool will be mounted at the root of the filesystem.
-You can change this if you want - check out the [manzpoolF][man] page.
+You can change this if you want - check out the [man][manzpoolF] page.

 You can create a zpool out of two disks (disk1 is `ada0`, `disk2` is ada1)jthat will be mirrors (exactly the same):